MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/debug.md

     You may encounter the following scenarios when using the debugger.

-    *   The debugger does not stop at the breakpoint, and you have debug output.
-To solve the issue, ensure that the file where the breakpoint is set is the same one that the WebView2 control uses.
-The debugger does not perform source path mapping.
+    *   The debugger doesn't stop at the breakpoint, and you have debug output.
+To solve the issue, confirm that the file with the breakpoint is the same file that's used by the WebView2 control.
+The debugger doesn't perform source path mapping.
     *   You are not able to attach to a running process, and you get a timeout error.
 To solve the issue, confirm that the WebView2 control opened the CDP port.
 Ensure your `additionalBrowserArguments` value in the registry is correct, or the options are correct.
 For more information, see [additionalBrowserArguments for dotnet][Webview2ReferenceDotnet09515MicrosoftWebWebview2CoreCorewebview2environmentoptionsAdditionalbrowserarguments] and [additionalBrowserArguments for Win32][Webview2ReferenceWin3209538Webview2IdlParameters].

 * * *